symfony/symfony-docs/_build/maintainer_guide.rst

 Even if your intention is good, if you add lots of comments when reviewing a first contribution, that person will probably not contribute again.
 It's better to fix the minor errors and typos yourself while merging.
+If that person contributes again, it's OK to mention some of the minor issues to educate them.

 .. code-block:: terminal